This post may contain affiliate links. Read our disclosure policy here.

 How to Pack Enchilada Soup in a Thermos

-This soup is one of those great recipes that taste even better the next day, and here’s how to pack it for school lunch.
+This Enchilada soup is one of those great recipes that taste even better the next day, and here’s how to pack it for school lunch so it stays warm:

-Why warm a thermos container?
-Check out this video to see how this simple trick will keep your food hot for hours!
+Check out this video to see how to keep your food hot for hours!

 I love that thermoses allow us to switch things up and enjoy a nice hot lunch, whether it’s your favorite leftovers or homemade soup, or even keep items like smoothies or yogurt parfaits chilled!